 - This office will be the first contact when you are looking for child care resources.

-- Reach out to the enhanced EFMP Resources, Options Consultations, or ROC, for easy access to the information and resources you need.
+- Reach out to the enhanced Military OneSource special needs consultants, for easy access to the information and resources you need.

-Some children may require more than routine or basic care, such as children with or who are at-risk of disabilities, chronic illnesses or physical, developmental, behavioral, or emotional conditions.
+Some children may require more than routine or basic care, such as children at risk of, or who have disabilities, chronic illnesses or physical, developmental, behavioral or emotional conditions.
 MilitaryChildCare.com is a Department of Defense website that helps families in any service branch find and request military operated or military subsidized child care anywhere in the world.
-The website assists families with children with special needs in their search for care through a process that includes an IAT and Military Service specific IAT protocols.
+The website assists families in their search for care for their child with special needs through a process that includes an IAT and military service-specific IAT protocols.
 The IAT process supports reasonable accommodation by considering the needs of the child, the child care environment, staffing and training requirements, and the resources of the program.
-Programs welcome the opportunity to discuss each family's needs throughout their search process.
+Programs welcome the opportunity to discuss each family’s needs throughout their search process.
 More information is available by contacting the local program.

 You may also contact the Exceptional Family Member Program to explore child care resources for families with special needs.